PetkovBG/reactjs-project/README.md

 ## Conclusion
 #### Overall, the project utilizes a range of React features and custom functionality to create a robust real estate website with user authentication, property listing management, and commenting functionality.

+# This project utilizes a practise server that is property of SoftUni.
+### To start the practise server simply go in the server folder and start it with `node server.js`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).